-Secure Real-time Transport Protocol (SRTP), aka Secure RTP, is used in VoIP, video and multimedia applications.
+Secure Real Time Transport Protocol (SRTP), aka Secure RTP or RTP Protocol, is used in VoIP, video and multimedia applications.
+Certain umbrella specifications and SIP profiles, such as Assured Services SIP (AS-SIP), specified by the DoD in AS-SIP 2013 , and WebRTC mandate it’s use.
 SRTP is very suitable for VoIP applications, especially those that involve low-bitrate voice codecs (i.e. G.729, iLBC, MELP, etc.) since secure RTP can be used with header compression and has no significant impact on Quality of Service.
 SRTP can also be used with ITU Recommendation H.264 and MPEG-4 to stream video securely in multimedia applications.

 VOCAL’s SRTP source code is optimized for execution on ANSI C and leading DSP architectures from TI, ADI, Intel, ARM and other vendors.
 Our SRTP library is available standalone and with a VoIP stack.
 Contact us to discuss your secure RTP application requirements with our engineering staff.

 SRTP Protocol Features

 - Fully compliant with RFC 3711